SysKitTeam/docs-monitor/how-to/computers/add-citrix-servers.md

 ---
-title: Add Citrix servers to monitoring
-description: >-
-  This article explains how to add Citrix servers to monitoring to properly collect all the data.
+description: This article explains how to add Citrix servers to monitoring to properly collect all the data.
-author: Andrea Budisa
-date: 30/6/2017
 ---

 # Add Citrix Servers to Monitoring